jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Delete a file.md

 ## Delete a file in Jigx Management

-Files can be deleted in Management by:
+Files can be deleted in Management by following these steps:

 1. Log in to [https://manage.jigx.com](https://manage.jigx.com).
-2. Browse to the required solution's **data** tab a select the record containing the file to be deleted.
+2. Browse to the required solution's **data** tab and select the record containing the file to be deleted.
 3. Select the **File** tab, and click the **x** next to file's thumbnail.
-   **Important:** Clicking the Delete button at the bottom of the Edit record pane deletes the entire record and file.
+   **Caution:** Clicking the *Delete* button at the bottom of the Edit record pane deletes the entire record and file.